 Potential jobs: security administrator, security specialist, security consultant, security engineer, network administrator

-The MTA certifications test core technology skills, making it a good entry-level qualification for those who are expected to work with Microsoft products.
+The MTA certifications test core technology skills, making them good entry-level qualifications for those who are expected to work with Microsoft products.
 It’s likely to be an in-demand skill—over half of surveyed IT decision-makers around the world said their companies would invest in Microsoft technology, Global Knowledge reports.

 You can opt to take any one exam in a number of specialized areas that fall under IT infrastructure, databases, or development.
 If you’re looking for a broadly applicable certification, the Windows Operating System Fundamentals certification or Windows Server Administration Fundamentals certification can give you a solid base in IT work with Microsoft.

 Potential jobs: IT specialist, Microsoft systems administrator, Microsoft server support technician, Microsoft Technician specialist